-The author may not want their information posted anywhere off their own site, or they may disapprove of your site as a venue for their information.
+The author may not want their information posted anywhere off their website, or they may disapprove of your site as a venue for their information.
 That is their choice to make, not yours.

 Just because you choose to give credit doesn’t permit you to use another creator’s collateral.
-Always ask a site owner if you can use their content before you put it on your site.
+Always ask a site owner if you can use their content before putting it on your website.

-I can link to graphics on other sites so that they display on my site.
+Can I link to graphics on other sites so they display on my website?

-Okay, maybe you didn’t actually download the graphic and put it on your server, but if you display someone’s work on your site without their permission, the bottom line is still the same.
+Okay, maybe you didn’t download the graphic and put it on your server, but the bottom line is still the same if you display someone’s work on your site without their permission.

 And, to make things worse, you are using their server’s resources to display their files on your site.
 Not a good look.

-I can display pages from other websites within frames on my site.
+Can I display pages from other websites within frames on my website?

 No, you cannot.
 It makes sense that website owners prohibit their site pages from being framed within another site because it gives the impression that the other site created the information.

 Many times folks don’t realize the implications and innocently do this.
 They don’t want to send site visitors off their site for the information they want to provide.
 Others do so intentionally to give the impression it is content they created.

 If you discover content you want to bring to your visitor’s attention, write a post about the topic.
-Then, within your commentary, you create a link to the information you like and ensure a new window opens when clicked on.
+Then, within your commentary, you create a link to the information you like and ensure a new window opens when clicked.
 This ensures that your site is still available to your site visitors.

-Do I need their permission if I only quote a portion of other site’s content and link to them?
+Do I need their permission if I only quote a portion of other websites’ content and link to them?

 Online is about building relationships and trust.
-To always err on the side of courtesy will help you to do just that.
+Always erring on the side of courtesy will help you do just that.
 But, of course, it would behoove you to have permission to do so.

 Using only select portions of text allows you to give the wrong impression about the author’s overall content.
 This can be misleading when not in context.